10 questions to ask a home warranty company

-You’re much more likely to find a great warranty for your needs if you compare a few companies before making a final decision.
-Do your homework by asking home warranty providers these questions.
+Home warranties let you worry less about budgeting for big repair bills, but not all home plans provide the same level of service or coverage.
+You’re much more likely to find a great warranty for your needs if you compare a few companies before making a final decision — do your homework by asking home warranty providers the following questions.

-- First and foremost, you want to know exactly what the home warranty covers.
-Look around your home and list all the appliances and other warranty items you have.
+First and foremost, ask exactly what the plan covers.
+Look around your home and make a list of all your appliances (refrigerator, dishwasher, washing machine, etc.) and systems (e.g., air conditioning and plumbing).
 Then cross out the ones you don’t want to cover with a warranty.

-You can use this information to ensure you pick a policy that covers precisely what you need — no more, no less.
-Of course, warranties don’t cover everything in your home, so find a warranty that covers as many items as possible on your list.
+You can use this information to ensure you pick a policy that covers what you need — no more, no less.

-- Home warranty companies exclude certain items or situations from the contract.
-They’ll list these explicitly in the contract, but make sure to ask the company just in case.
+Companies explicitly list exclusions in the contract, but make sure to ask just to confirm you understand.
 Otherwise, you may end up footing the bill for an expensive repair you thought was covered.

-- Most home warranties have two parts to their pricing: your premium — either yearly or monthly — and the fee you pay for services.
+Most home warranties have two parts to their pricing: your premium (paid yearly or monthly) and the fee you pay for each service call.

 In general, lower premiums come with lower coverage or limits, more exclusions or higher service call fees, while plans with more expensive premiums offer more extensive coverage or have higher limits.